Funding

 No, IP rights are retained by the Principal Investigator and their institution.
 This is a philanthropically-supported award.

 Funds can be applied to direct costs only (no institution overhead or indirect costs).
-They can be used for salary of the PI (up to 10% of total award amount) and collaborators in a proportionate amount to the time spent on the project.
+They can be used for salary of the Principal Investigator (up to 10% of total award amount) and collaborators in a proportionate amount to the time spent on the project.
 Award funds cannot be used to pay students and cannot be used for travel costs, professional fees or publication fees.
 In addition, no more than 10% of the grant can be used for capital expenditures or equipment.

 Yes, the award may be used to cover salaries for post-docs (or junior faculty or clinical doctors) equivalent to the percentage of effort devoted to the project.